CosmaLab/Black-Space-Analysis/README.md

 ## Authors
 - Code by Chiara Vicario, modified by Alvaro Castells-Garcia
-- README and annotation updated by Victoria Neguembor
+- README and annotation updated by Victoria Neguembor and Laura Martin

 ## Deployment